SenpaiLuwi/TechCook/README.txt

 By: LJB-T CREW

 “TechCook:” A Recipe App by Cayde, Fernandez, and Ubias "TechCook" – A Recipe App for Mobile.
-TechCook provides quick and easy recipes using only a few ingredients and equipment’s.
+TechCook provides quick and easy recipes using only a few ingredients and equipment.
 Perfect for busy weeknights or last-minute meal ideas.